philbuchanan/Accordion-Shortcodes/readme.txt

 = Issues/Suggestions =

 For bug reports or feature requests or if you'd like to contribute to the plugin you can check everything out on [Github](https://github.com/philbuchanan/Accordion-Shortcodes/).

-== Installation ==
-1. Upload the 'accordion-shortcodes' folder to the '/wp-content/plugins/' directory.
-2. Activate the plugin through the Plugins menu in WordPress.
-3. Add the shortcodes to your content.
-4. Add some [CSS](http://wordpress.org/plugins/accordion-shortcodes/other_notes/#Other-Notes) to your themes stylesheet to make the accordion look the way you want.

-== Frequently Asked Questions ==

-= Why isn't the JavaScript file loading on my site? =

-This is most likely caused by a poorly coded theme.
-The plugin makes use of the `wp_footer()` function to load the JavaScript file and it's dependancy (jQuery).
-Check your theme to ensure that the `wp_footer()` function is being called right before the closing `</body>` tag in your themes footer.php file.

-= How can I change the look of the accordion? =
-No CSS is added by default to the accordion.

-Changing the look and feel of the plugin requires you to be comfortable with editing your themes stylesheet.
-If you are familier with that process, you can add some [CSS](http://wordpress.org/plugins/accordion-shortcodes/other_notes/#Other-Notes) to make the accordion look the way you want.

-== Screenshots ==

-1. The shortcodes in the editor
-2. The accordion on the live site (note that CSS has been added to the themes stylesheet)

 == Changelog ==
 = 1.1.1=